Student Handbook Sub Banner

 Services for Students

-Eligible students registered with ODS may request interpreting or C-Print services for their classes and other academic activities.
+Eligible students registered with ODS may request interpreting or C-Print services for their classes and other academic activities at no cost to the student.
 Students submit course schedules and indicate service requests before the start of each semester.

 - Sign language interpreters (ASL and tactile available)